Friday, December 12, 2025

 Do we see the miracles that Jesus is enacting in our own day?
 Are we open to the awesome wonder and power of God’s kingdom?
 Or are we so entrenched in our own perspective and our own little corner of the world that we are not open to all our faith can be?

-In the Gospel, tells John’s disciples that if they open their eyes and judge with their hearts, they will be able to see and witness who Jesus really is.
+In the Gospel, Jesus tells John’s disciples that if they open their eyes and judge with their hearts, they will be able to see and witness who Jesus really is.
 Words are important.
 But what we see is important too.
 And then it does not end with what we see.
 We are called to act.

 This Saturday morning, there was a gathering of the deacons and the deacon candidates and their wives in Winona.
 The deacons gather every year during Advent, and I usually meet with them as the vicar general of the Diocese.
 I was asked to speak to them, and was asked what topic I wanted to address with them at this gathering.
 I decided to speak to them about homilies and about writing the prayers of the faithful, speaking about those topics from my perspective and to talk about the importance of those elements in the mass that are the responsibility of the deacon or the priest.
-Then I wanted to speak to them about the importance of our ministry in the community.
-One of the things it says about deacons in the Catechism, is that they share in Christ’s mission and grace in a special way, not owing in assisting the bishop and priests in the divine mysteries of the sacraments, but also in dedicating themselves to various ministries of charity out in the community (CCC 1570).
-The Catechism states that it is appropriate and useful for the ministry of the deacons in the Church liturgical and pastoral life and in its social and charitable works be strengthened by the grace of their ordination (CCC 1571).
+I will also speak to them about the importance of our ministry in the community.
+One of the things it says about deacons in the Catechism, is that they share in Christ’s mission and grace in a special way, not only in assisting the bishop and priests in the divine mysteries of the sacraments, but also in dedicating themselves to various ministries of charity out in the community (CCC 1570).
+The Catechism states that it is appropriate and useful for the ministry of the deacons in the Church liturgical and pastoral life and in its social and charitable works, to be strengthened by the grace of their ordination (CCC 1571).

-I bring up my talk to the deacons because it is not just the priests and deacons called to action, to participate in liturgical and charitable works of the Church, but all of us according to our state, whether lay or deacon, have our proper role in these works.
+I bring up my talk to the deacons because it is not just the priests and deacons called to action, to participate in liturgical and charitable works of the Church, but all of us according to our state, whether lay or ordained, have our proper role in these works.
 I am grateful for all the ways so many people in our parish participate in these ministries and charitable works in the Church and in the community.
-We call those who not yet involved in these actions to pray and discern and see where God is calling you.
+We encourage those who not yet involved in these actions to pray and discern and see where God is calling you.
 This is not just a call to us during Advent, but it is a call to us each day on our road of discipleship.

 14 December 2025 - prayers of the faithful for the Third Sunday in Advent cycle A for prison ministry